 That slicer is a wine bar essential, with the distinctive mechanics and classic pop of red a reassuring sight, but Parratt has taken a different angle.
 “We have a very pretty Italian meat slicer which we resprayed from Ferrari red to peach,” she says.
 It’s a subtle but important distinction, with the style of Havilah a personal affair, considered down to the last detail.

-Along with cured meats shaved from that slicer, there are local and international cheeses, of course, excellent sourdough, saganaki with local honey, nigella seeds and thyme, a fennel slaw, warmed wild olives, lamb polpette, and vanilla panna cotta as a sole sweet offering.
-It’s pretty classic wine bar fare, but done extremely well.
+Along with cured meats shaved from that slicer, there are local and international cheeses, of course, excellent sourdough, Cuca sardines with spring herbs, and saganaki with local honey, nigella seeds and thyme amongst the smaller plates.
+Broccoli and anchovy orecchiette and ricotta gnudi with mushrooms and miso butter are the current larger offerings, with vanilla panna cotta a sole sweet treat.
+It’s pretty classic wine bar fare done extremely well.

 The list represents Tasmania’s cutting edge, and it’s not afraid to pit them against mainland competition, or indeed those from around the world.
 Evans and Parratt also make a subtle but very important point about their state, focusing intently on subregions, rather than grouping wines under the broad state banner that is the legal framework for the island’s wines.
 That selection naturally encompasses Evans’ Two Tonne Tasmania and Havilah labels, but also navigates a confident course through the best offerings of his peers, like Mewstone, Small Island Wines and Stargazer.